 1. Isles of Scilly

-Imagine cobalt blue seas, sub-tropical gardens, and white sandy beaches โ no, itโs not the Mediterranean โ itโs the Isles of Scilly, just 15 minutes from Cornwall.
-The Isles of Scilly are an archipelago 40 kilometers off the southwestern tip of Cornwall, with a population of just 2,200 spread across just five inhabited islands.
-All in all, there are 145 islands in the archipelago.
+Imagine cobalt blue seas, sub-tropical gardens, and white sandy beaches – no, it’s not the Mediterranean – it’s the Isles of Scilly, just 15 minutes from Cornwall.

 What to do

-You donโt have to go to Greece to go island-hopping.
-Thereโs an army of boats waiting to take you on full-day and half-day trips to a number of the Scilly Islands, and between the companies vying for business, they run hundreds of trips a week to see the seals and seabirds.
+Island-hopping: There’s an army of boats waiting to take you on full-day and half-day trips to a number of the Scilly Islands.
 Some will even drop you off at the uninhabited islands.
-Donโt worry, theyโll pick you up too.
+Don’t worry, they’ll pick you up, too.

-Outdoor enthusiasts have it made on the Scilly Islands.
-Why not saddle up and explore the islands on horseback?
-If the tides are on your side you might even be lucky enough to paddle with your horse out into the sea.
-Regular evening fishing trips and wildlife spotting tours leave from St Maryโs, the largest island.
+Horseback riding: If the tides are on your side you can even ride your horse out into the sea.
+Regular evening fishing trips and wildlife tours leave from St Mary’s, the largest island.

 2. Cotswolds